layerzerolabs/aqua-app/README.md

 aqua-app
 ========

-Front end app accessing aquaponics data

-Currently just downloads it as csv
+Apps for accessing aquaponics data.
+Currently there is only one - a download app which gets the data in CSV format.